superhighfives/v1.charliegleason.com/public/articles/the-web-audio-api.md

 I have spent a lot of my life talking about how incredible [Glen Maddern][glen-maddern-twitter] is.
 Aside from being just the raddest dude, his [work][glen-maddern-site] is incredible, groundbreaking and passionate.

-I remember he had mentioned the [Web Audio API][web-audio-api-mdn] had been making some strides, and I was curious whether I could try and visualise the audio (taken from a video object) to display using canvas.
+I remember he had mentioned the [web audio API][web-audio-api-mdn] had been making some strides, and I was curious whether I could try and visualise the audio (taken from a video object) to display using canvas.
 A day later, [True][true-video] was essentially done.

 At its core is this piece of code: